Pylons/pyramid/docs/narr/project.rst

    application.

 These are purely conventions established by the ``paster`` template:
-:mod:`repoze.bfg` doesn't insist that you name things in any particular way.
+:mod:`pyramid` doesn't insist that you name things in any particular way.

 .. index::